Legislative Assembly for the ACT: 2010 Week 13 Hansard (Tuesday, 16 November 2010) . . Page.. 5481 ..

 International Disability Day

-MR DOSZPOT (Brindabella) (5.03): In my capacity as shadow sports minister as well as shadow disability minister, it has been my pleasure to have attended, over the past few weeks, a wonderful initiative by the supporting community aimed at helping children with disability enjoy some outdoor activity and involvement in sport.
+MR DOSZPOT (Brindabella) (5.03): In my capacity as shadow sports minister as well as shadow disability minister, it has been my pleasure to have attended, over the past few weeks, a wonderful initiative by the sporting community aimed at helping children with disability enjoy some outdoor activity and involvement in sport.
 The initiative was by Capital Football.
 I must compliment Heather Reid and, in particular, coaching coordinator, Pat McCann, and his wonderful team.
 They have done a fantastic job in involving children with disability in this initiative.
-The sporting community, furthermore, included Donna O'Brien and the Weston Creek football club and Malcolm Buchanan and Belwest and Belconnen football clubs, who sponsored the development of this idea that was built on the networks and contacts developed in cooperation with the Paralympics and Special Olympics organisations.
+The sporting community, furthermore, included Donna O’Brien and the Weston Creek football club and Malcolm Buchanan and Belnorth and Belconnen United football clubs, who sponsored the development of this idea that was built on the networks and contacts developed in cooperation with the Paralympics and Special Olympics organisations.

 There have been weekend training and open day activities held at Hawker oval for the past few months.
 I have attended a number of these and spoken to many of the parents and coaches who have been involved.
 Their enthusiasm and dedication are inspirational.
 The parents I have spoken to are very appreciative of the contributions of all the coaches.
 I would like to echo the parents’ thanks to all of the organisations, clubs and individuals involved.
 In particular, I would like to read out a letter from a parent I met at Hawker oval who wrote to me and copied me a letter she sent to Pat McCann of Capital Football: